syndicate-storage/syndicate/README.md

 $ sudo scons DESTDIR=/usr syndicate-install
 ```

-Alternatively, you can get nightly RPMs from our (build server)[http://vcoblitz-cmi.cs.princeton.edu/syndicate-nightly/RPMS/].
+Alternatively, you can get nightly RPMs from our [build server](http://vcoblitz-cmi.cs.princeton.edu/syndicate-nightly/RPMS/).
 They're compiled for Fedora 12, since that's what we run on [PlanetLab](http://www.planet-lab.org).

 Deploying Syndicate
 -------------------